|The Center for Natural Wellness School of Massage Therapy - Curriculum

 This course provides students with instruction in using their forearms as massage tools.
-Utilizing forearm massage allows therapists to reduce the stress on their fingers, thumbs and wrists, as well as add variety to their massage.
+Utilizing forearm massage allows therapists to reduce the stress on their fingers, thumbs, and wrists, as well as add variety to their massage.

-Western Pathology I, II and Independent Study
+Western Pathology I and II

 Pathology is the study of the nature and cause of disease as it relates to the structure and function of the body.

 Western Pathology I: Students receive an overview of illnesses, injuries, and other health conditions commonly seen in massage therapy clients.
 The massage indications and cautions for each condition are presented.
 In addition, this class has a significant focus on developing and practicing the interview and communication skills needed when designing massage sessions for clients with health issues.
 Role plays and case studies will be used frequently in class.
 The course will also include bodywork, allowing students to practice constructing goals, designing, and then carrying out massage therapy sessions for clients with various medical conditions.

 Western Pathology II: In this course, students explore selected pathologies in depth.
 Cancer, anxiety, depression, PTSD, and numerous digestive, urinary, and reproductive system disorders are viewed from Western, natropathic, and energy medicine perspectives.
 In addition, students look at a number of musculoskeletal conditions in depth, learn special tests to sharpen their assessment skills, and practice bodywork techniques appropriate for addressing these issues.
 The course will help students make decisions in regard to providing massage to clients with various pathologies and help prepare them to work in conjunction with other health care providers.

 A Massage Therapists Guide to Pathology (LWW Massage Therapy & Bodywork Educational Series)